Mountain Jews in Israel

 Mountain Jews in Israel, also known as the Juhurim, refers to immigrants and descendants of the immigrants of the Mountain Jewish communities, who now reside within the state of Israel.
-Mountain Jews descent in Israel are considered part of the Mizrahim.

-History

-Even before the advent of Zionism, the Juhurim had a desire to return to Zion, which many did in the 1840s and 1850s.

 First wave of emigration: 1881–1947

 Mountain Jews were among the first to make Aliyah, with some immigrating independent of the Zionist movement, while others came inspired by it.
 They were represented at the Zionist congresses and the first Mountain Jewish settlers in Ottoman Syria established the modern Israeli town of Be'er Ya'akov in 1907.
 In the early 1920s, Baku became one of the centres of the Jewish national movement, and Zionist newspapers were published in Juhuri.

 1948–1970s

 The Mountain Jews living in the Soviet Union celebrated the creation of the State of Israel loudly and proudly, which led to repression by Soviet authorities.
 Many were arrested and imprisoned for engaging in "anti-Soviet propaganda."
 The Six-Day War resulted in an eruption of Jewish patriotism among Mountain Jews, although the broader Zionist awakening didn't take place until the early 1970s.
 It was then when over 10,000 Mountain Jews (about a quarter of the population) emigrated to Israel.